-Prerequisites: CCT 101 or permission to enroll, ENG 119, HUS 105, PSY 101, EMT 101 program admittance, police clearances, FIA clearances, immunizations physical exam and food handler's card
+Prerequisites: CCT 101, EMT 101; program admittance, police clearances, FIA clearance, immunizations, physical exam and food handler's card.

 Students will explore methods that meet the needs and stimulate the development of preschool children ages 2 1/2 to 5.
 Students will learn various child management techniques that ensure an environment that is socially, communicatively, emotionally, cognitively, creatively and physically supportive.
 A multicultural approach to learning is emphasized.
 Students will be required to complete a 45 hour field experience in a preschool setting.
 Course will meet requirements in preparation of the CDA assessment.
 (One credit hour for practicum and three credit hours of in-class time.)
 Class is not interchangeable, nor will it be substituted for CCT 105.
 Class recommended for those who are meeting the State of Michigan Child Care Directors' 12 credit hours requirement and will work with preschoolers.
 Students enrolled in CCT 106 must enroll in ENG 285.